 On cross-motions by parties, the Superior Court granted summary judgment for town.
-Association
+Association appealed.
+The Court of Appeals affirmed.
+The Supreme Court granted review.

 The Supreme Court held that town violated development-fee statute by assigning entire cost of upgraded and expanded wastewater treatment facilities to future homeowners.